daniel-molina/visualequation/README.md

 If you want to install from sources and you want to use the provided packages by your distribution, do the following (if you are just going to install from PyPI you only need python3-pip)

-$ sudo apt-get install python3-pip python3-setuptools python3-wheel
+`sudo apt-get install python3-pip python3-setuptools python3-wheel`

 Continue the instructions in "Installing visualequation".